 College of Fine Arts and Communication

-Recognized as a center for arts, media and communication in Maryland, the college continues to pursue its mission to enhance communication, media, and the fine and performing arts, and contribute to the cultural life of Towson and Greater Baltimore through an annual program of events that includes more than 100 music performances; four film series; seven dance events; numerous debates, lectures and workshops; no fewer than four mainstage plays as well as exciting original student work; more than 10 art exhibitions; a variety of festivals (including Women and Minorities in Media); and AileyCamp Baltimore.
+Recognized as a center for arts, media and communication in Maryland, the college continues to pursue its mission to enhance communication, media, and the fine and performing arts, and contribute to the cultural life of Towson and Greater Baltimore through an annual program of events that includes more than 100 music performances; four film series; seven dance events; numerous debates, lectures and workshops; no fewer than four mainstage plays as well as exciting original student work; more than 10 art exhibitions; a variety of festivals (including the Bridges to the World International Film Festival); and AileyCamp Baltimore.

-The college also sponsors international exchange programs with schools in China, Germany, Ireland, Korea, Russia, Italy, Poland, Costa Rica, Turkey and the United Kingdom.
+The college also sponsors international exchange programs with schools in Australia, China, Germany, Ireland, Korea, Russia, Italy, New Zealand, Poland, Costa Rica, Turkey and the United Kingdom.